Policies

 Fire Prevention

 Any person who willfully tampers with fire alarm equipment resulting in a false fire alarm is subject to criminal punishment.
-Fines from may be assessed, and the incident will become part of that person’s criminal record.
+Fines may be assessed, and the incident will become part of that person’s criminal record.
 Fire extinguishers are provided as a life safety feature.
 Tampering with them will result in disciplinary action and may result in removal from UND Housing.

 Drills